Can I Get Fired for a DUI in Florida?

 If you were arrested for DUI in Florida under Section 316.193 of the Florida Statutes, and you’re worried about losing your job, ask yourself these questions: “How does my employer feel about DUIs?
 If I go to jail, will my job be there when I get back?
 Does my profession frown upon DUIs?”
 Your answers may give you a better idea if your job is threatened by a DUI or not.

 If you are facing DUI charges in Pensacola, the best thing to do is fight them and avoid a DUI in the first place, this way you’re in a better position to protect your current job and future employment opportunities.
-To schedule a free case evaluation, contact the Morris Firm, PLLC today!
+To schedule a case evaluation, contact The Morris Firm today!